NikhilBagwe/Learn-React/00 - Hello world in React.md

 - React Element is a plain JS object.
 - In createElement(), we pass 3 parameters in it.
 - Type of HTML element we want.
-- Attributes/props of that element
+- Attributes/props of that element.
+We can pass anything in it.
+It's not necessary it should be an HTML attribute.
+Eg: {hello:"world"}
 - Text or element to be rendered.

 ## Rendering a Nested React element :